 - Healthcare IT solutions that remind patients to refill medication and digestible sensors that trigger a notification if the medication hasn’t been taken on time

-- Continuous Glucose Monitors (CGM) and smart insulin pens that record and recommend the time and the amount of insulin dose injection which come to the rescue to diabetics
+- Continuous Glucose Monitors (CGM) and smart insulin pens that record and recommend the time and the amount of insulin dose injection which come to the rescue of diabetics

 - Smart inhalers connected to an app that help people with asthma and pulmonary disease understand what causes the symptoms and predict allergens

-Given such examples, the Internet of Things (IoT) is seen as a way of living a smarter and safer life and its application is highly encouraged in medical establishments.
+Given these examples, IoT is seen as a way of living a smarter and safer life and its application is highly encouraged in medical establishments.
 However, digital transformation in healthcare isn’t without threats.
 It’s important to weigh all the advantages and disadvantages of implementing IoT systems in healthcare to be able to plan for ways to maximize the pros while mitigating the cons.

 Major Advantages of IoT in Healthcare